digital-botanical-gardens-initiative/dendron-dbgi/vault/Bachelor-Works.Simon-Rerat.B.Background.md

 In short, a tree is a rather large plant, when compared to human standards, which  grows a self-supporting trunk.

-## iNaturalist ?
+## iNaturalist
 All pictures taken while sampling are periodically uploaded on the iNaturalist website on the [DBGI profile](https://www.inaturalist.org/projects/digital-botanical-gardens-initiative).
 This allows to confirm the belonging of a sampled individual to a certain species by external experts.

-This tool is crucial for the DBGI,but mostly for the EMI due to their sheer scale.
-The quantity of organisms to sample is significant.
-Therefore, specialist working on all branches of the tree of life are needed to reach the EMI's goal.
+This tool is crucial for the DBGI, and mostly for the EMI, due to their scale.
+The quantity of organisms to sample is large.
+Therefore, specialists working on all branches of the tree of life are needed to reach the EMI's goal.
 Using iNaturalist allows to save up ressources by having a preformed channel of access to them.